m5stack/Bases-Node/README.md

 # M5StackModule-Node

-**Docs about the Node Module designed by M5Stack**
+*Docs about the Node Module designed by M5Stack*

+## DESCRIPTION
-The Node is a sound box module with 12 RGBLed(SK6812), a codec chip(WM8978), DHT12, IR Transmitter and Receiver(CHQ0038H), two MICs.
+The <mark>Node</mark> is a sound box module with 12 RGBLed(SK6812), a codec chip(WM8978), DHT12, IR Transmitter and Receiver(CHQ0038H), two MICs.
 WM8978 is often used to be applied for Hi-Fi Speaker.
 You can program it after connected to any series of M5Stack Core through Arduino.

 You can creat a Webradio, Bluetooth Speaker, even Intelligent sound box with this module.